zanirhabib/voting_data/README.md

 How to import excel sheets: https://datatofish.com/read_excel/
 How to hide filepaths/API Keys: http://www.blacktechdiva.com/hide-api-keys/

+Received this error:  Install xlrd >= 1.0.0 for Excel support Solved by: pip install xlrd

 Next, I will going to take a look at data in Michigan during 2016 election